Capital Gain Exemption

 FAQs

-How to claim exemption if we wish to buy the house property next year?
+How to claim an exemption if we wish to buy the house property next year?

-Taxpayer can claim exemption u/s 54, 54F depending on asset sold.
-An exemption can be claimed by putting the amount in Capital Gains Account Scheme (CGAS) before the due date of filing of ITR in the year of sale.
-And claim the same as exemption while filing ITR.
+Taxpayers can claim exemption u/s 54, 54F depending on the asset sold.
+An exemption can be claimed by depositing the amount in the CGAS.
+They can claim an exemption by depositing the amount in the CGAS.
+However, they must deposit it before the due date of filing their ITR.
+And claim the same as an exemption while filing an ITR.

-Can we claim exemptions on sale of Short Term Capital Asset(STCA)?
+Can we claim exemptions on the sale of Short-Term Capital Asset(STCA)?

 The taxpayer can claim exemption u/s 54B and 54G on Short Term Capital Asset.
 However, all the other exemptions are available on Lond Term Capital Asset.